 The movie opens with a deformed man staggering through the desert – the man will later be revealed to have been biological research scientist Eric Jacobs – who shortly perishes from what looks to be a genetic ailment called acromegaly, a rare disorder that is caused by an excess in growth hormone, but the real mystery here is that apparently four days ago, Jacobs looked completely normal, and the level of deformity he has at death would have taken years to reach the point at which the film finds him.
 That is all kinds of messed up.

 • How Deemer plans to save mankind from starvation, by creating a super nutrient, is never made clear.
-All we see is his test animals that either become fully mature in a matter of hours, or grow gigantic.
+All we see are his test animals that either become fully mature in a matter of hours or grow gigantic.
 Not sure how injecting that into humans is all that helpful.

 • The desert is a big place, but it’s still surprising how a hundred-foot tall spider manages to keep things on the down-low for so long.